 Step by step tutorial for in-country reviewers

-An in-country reviewer is usually a person who is not only a native speaker of the target language but also a specialist in a specific field.
-The role of an in-country reviewer is optional and can be assigned to a team member when setting up a project (in the desktop app) or through the project details (in the web app).
+An in-country reviewer is usually a person who is not only a native speaker of the target language but is also a specialist in a given field.
+An in-country reviewer can increase the quality of translations, so always consider adding one if possible.

-Important: Once a project is completed, the project glossary is merged with the main terminology repository and used in future projects.
-Also, Text United's quality assurance tool is using the glossary to verify if the correct terminology is being used by translators working on the project.
+Also, once the project is completed, the glossary is merged with the main terminology repository and used in future projects.

 To accept translation